 (B) based on:

-(I) conduct or a practice involving the marketing of interests; or
+(I) conduct or a practice involving the advertisement, offering, or sale of interests; or

 (II) conduct involving fraud, misrepresentation, or deceit; and